-Consent of KPMG LLP.
-23.2 23.3 Consent of KPMG LLP.
-99.1 Supplemental Selected Financial Data.
-99.2 Supplemental Consolidated Financial Statements.
-99.3 Management's Discussion and Analysis of Supplemental Financial Condition and Results of Operations.
-99.4 Quantitative and Qualitative Disclosures about Market Risks.
-SIGNATURES Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized.
+- 23.2 Consent of KPMG LLP. - 23.3 Consent of KPMG LLP.

+Management's Discussion a nd Analysis of Financial Condition and Results of Operations.

+V

+SIGNATURES

 ICAHN ENTERPRISES L.P.
+(Registrant)

+By:Icahn Enterprises G.P.
+Inc. its General Partner

+By:/s/ Andrew R. Skobe Andrew

+R. Skobe Chief Financial Officer Allulew

+ember 5, 2007

+vi

-(Registrant) By:Icahn Enterprises G.P.
-Inc. its General Partner By:/s/ Andrew R. Skobe Andrew R. Skobe Chief Financial Officer Date: December 5, 2007
+Management's Discussion a Quantitative and Qualitative and Qualitative and the second SIGNATURES and to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on by the undersigned hereunto duly authorized.
+ICAHN ENTERPRISES L.P.
+(Registrant) By: Icahn Enterprises G.P.
+Inc. its General Partner By:/s/ Andrew R. Skobe R. Skobe Chief Financial Officer